Triangular Gross-Pitaevskii breathers and Damski-Chandrasekhar shock waves: Introduction

 The solution of~\cite{shi2020_201101415A} reads {\text{down}} {\text{right}} {\text{left}}

 Here $\Triangle[{\bm a},\,{\bm b},\,{\bm c}]$ is a triangle with vertices ${\bm a}$, ${\bm b}$, ${\bm c}$ and $ \Area[F]$ is the spatial area of a geometric shape $F$; further,

 The solution~\eqref{SGZ} of Ref.~\cite{shi2020_201101415A} perfectly reproduces the time-evolution observed in the experiment \cite{saintjalm2019_021035}.
-At $t=0$ and at $t=T/4$, the solution possesses density jump, at the edge of the clout.
-Formally, at such instances, the hydrodynamical equations \eqref{HD} become invalid, being unable to properly interpret the infinite force appearing in the l.h.s.~of the Euler equation.
+At $t=0$ and $t=T/4$, the solution has, at the edge of the cloud, a discontinuous jump in the density.
+Formally, at such instances, the hydrodynamical equations \eqref{HD} become invalid, being unable to properly interpret the infinite interaction force $-\bm{\nabla} (g n)$ appearing on the right-hand side of the Euler equation.
 Our goal is to interpret this discontinuity.

-\section{A side remark: the bulk density}
+\subsection{A side remark: the bulk density}

 An almost trivial observation that we will nonetheless use below is as follows.
 All the way to $t=T/8$, the solution~\eqref{SGZ} features a central region of a flat density $n_{\text{bulk}}(t)$.
-In this region, the interaction force vanishes, leaving only the force of the external trap.
+In this region, the interaction force vanishes, leaving only the force $-m\verythinspace\omega^{2} \bm{r}$ of the external trap.
 The atoms there are freely falling towards the center.
 It is easy to show that the resulting density behaves as

 Accordingly, the velocity field becomes